Johnstown, Ohio

 Johnstown is a city in Licking County, Ohio, United States.
-The population was 5,182 at the 2020 census.
+The population was 5,182 at the 2020 census and was estimated to be 5,310 in 2023.
+The city is most notable for the finding of a nearly complete mastodon skeleton under the city.

-The city is currently served by a seven-person City Council which includes the current Mayor Donald D. Barnard, Jr.

-Johnstown was the home of William A. Ashbrook, an American businessman, newspaper publisher, and Democratic politician from Ohio.
-His son, John Ashbrook, was elected to the Ohio House of Representatives in 1956, and in 1960 won his father's old seat in the U.S. House of Representatives as the Republican candidate.
-In the 1972 presidential election, John Ashbrook ran against incumbent Richard Nixon in some state primaries as an alternative conservative candidate.

 History

 Johnstown is part of a four thousand acre (16 km2) tract of land deeded to John Brown, a revolutionary soldier, by President John Adams for military services in 1800.
-Brown sold the property in 1810 for $2.50 per acre to Dr. Oliver Bigelow.
+Brown sold the property in 1810 for $2.50 per acre, or $10,000, to Dr. Oliver Bigelow.
 Dr. Bigelow laid out and incorporated the village of Johnstown, donating the streets, alleys and the town square.
 In 1926 a nearly complete skeleton of a mastodon was found by a farmer named James Bailey, and subsequently sold to the Cleveland Museum of Natural History.